-The last two posts on Divine Mercy have as a central theme the Institution of Mercy.
-Mercy sanctifies the soul and protects from hell but this a physical and institutional Mercy, not just a private confession of sins like what the Bible-only proponents preach.
+The last two posts (1,2) on Divine Mercy have as a central theme the Institution of Mercy.
+Mercy sanctifies the soul and protects from hell but this is a physical and institutional Mercy, not just a private confession of sins like what the Bible-only proponents preach.
 It is both.
 A Church that includes the gamut of relationships we can have with God, secret, private, communal, AND public, cannot be beyond the reach of an Omnipotent God.
 The sins are forgiven privately in the Sacrament of course but with more protection than just a private plea for mercy.
-To omit the institutional component of Holy Repentance leaves us more susceptible to worldly institutions.
+To omit the institutional component of Holy Repentance leaves us more susceptible to worldly institutions, since the mercy granted had now become an objective truth.
 When Jesus forgave the paralytic, the world attacked Him for saying he was forgiven.
 So Jesus gave them a physical sign.
 He healed the paralytic which silenced His critics.

 Paralleling the private and Institutional component of Divine Mercy is the Church’s endorsement of private and Institutional prayers for Mercy.
 We privately pray to God in His Mercy.
 We also have prayers offered to us by the Church, said with the communion of faithful (physically present or not) to give our conversion a public dimension.
 An example is the Chaplet of Divine Mercy from the Roman rite and the Trisagion Prayers from the Orthodox tradition.
 Both have the following words in common, a witness to the work of the Holy Spirit: